mmcquillan/lawsg/README.md

 - Added `--env` var for multiple AWS ENV vars
 - Added `--region` var for overriding or setting the AWS region
 - Added messaging if Start Time is parsed incorrectly
+- Added `--sortkey` to prefix each line with the epoch timestamp for sorting

 v0.2.0
 - Added get for multiple or all log groups